 - Control Your Emotional State.
 One of the hardest to achieve.

 - Be Resourceful!
 (The truth is it is not YOUR resources that matter but how resourceful you are!)

 Have you ever thought about growing your Airbnb or Vacation Rental Business?
 Imagined if you could live off your rental income and be your own boss?
 What would be the keys to succeed?

-Unfortunately, most owners tend to endure the typical challenges of short term rentals.
-They can feel stressed, overwhelmed and when this happens they can get “stuck” working in the rental business.
+Most owners, unfortunately, tend to endure the typical challenges of vacation rental ownership.
+They can feel stressed, overwhelmed and soon thereafter they may get “stuck” working in the rental business.
 When the owner is stuck they will likely fail to grow or decide to quit and sell.
-For most aspiring owners, however, the dream of owning an Airbnb or Vacation Rental remains just that, what a bummer!
+For other to-be owners, however, the dream of owning an Airbnb or Vacation Rental can remains just that, what a bummer!
 What if they had the confidence to get started?

 Like you, I’m not immune, I have gotten the negative review, I have had to fire and re-hire cleaning staff, I’ve gotten the maintenance call to pull a sweet potato out of the clogged toilet bowl and I have felt what it feels like to deal with a complaining guest – our customers.
 Like all professionally run businesses, this one is not easy, but it is a simple business.

-After hosting 1000’s of guests in multiple properties and markets, our Vacation Rental and Airbnb Business model continues to produce top performing results.
-Observing how occupied our vacation rentals are, many people, including guests, friends, investors and other vacation rental owners have asked me, “What are your keys to Airbnb success?”
-My response is typically, “Thats a great question, but pretty loaded one, I don’t have a simple answer.”
+After hosting 1000’s of guests in multiple properties and markets, our Vacation Rental Business Model continues to produce high level results and grow.
+Seeing how active our vacation rentals are, many people, including guests, friends, investors and other vacation rental owners have asked me, “What are your keys to Airbnb success?”
+My response is typically, “Thats a great question, but its a pretty loaded one, unfortunately, I don’t have a simple answer.”

-Getting started, I did not know much but I knew no one was going to get rich from one lonely vacation rental property, I did not want a business that consumed my time and that “just covering the mortgage” was not going to cut it.
+Getting started, I did not know much but I knew no one was going to get rich from one lonely vacation rental property, I did not want a business that consumed all my time and “just covering the mortgage” was not going to cut it.
 My goals were in alignment with building a multimillion dollar portfolio of income producing cash machines aka vacation rentals.

-Early in 2018 I decided to get my ideas, guiding principles and “playbook” on paper wrote a book on it, Vacation Rental Confidential.
-In this post I have put together my 5 Keys to Succeed as an Airbnb or Vacation Rental Owner.
+In this short post I have put together my 5 Keys to Succeed as an Airbnb or Vacation Rental Owner.

 Disclaimer: My keys to succeed are based off of my goals (yours may be different and that is OK).
 I wanted to build a “system dependent” and scalable business that could be run from anywhere.
-I wanted it to produce enough income to have the option to leave a full time job but I did not desire what most owners endure, getting “stuck” in the renal business as a tired “landlord.”
+I wanted it to produce enough income to have the option to leave a 6 figure+ full time job.
+What I did NOT desire was getting “stuck” working in the business as a landlord.
 I wanted to build wealth, have retirement security for myself and the ones I love.
 I wanted MORE OPTIONS in life!
-If that is not what you are looking for the following may not be for you.

 #5 Key to Succeed as an Airbnb + Vacation Rental Owner